Profile Picture

 • For the modules "Data Visualization" and "Affective Interaction" of the MSc in HCI

-• Assisted students with understanding the course content and providing feedback on their assignments
+• Assisted students in practical tutorials on Python and provided feedback on their assignments

 Research Assistant